lightbend-training/course-master-template/README.md

 # Introduction

-This template project can be used a the basis for building a course or alternatively, to create a multi-stop demo of an application or software module.
+This template project can be used a the basis for building a course or alternatively, to create a multi-step demo of an application or software module.

 It has the following projects defined: